PLAY OF THE MONTH series Schedule

 THE W.I.T.C.H. shows the joys, pains, and struggles of Ms. Morgan, a newly hired Behavior Specialist at a Detroit public high school.
 When hope begins to crack open her students’ hearts and minds, Ms. Morgan’s office might just be the most dangerous room in the entire school.
 Directed by Theatre NOVA Producing Artistic Director, Diane Hill.
 Featuring Morgan Breon in a tour de force role as she portrays an array of characters in the public school setting including a behavior specialist, students, teachers and administrators.

 *THE W.I.T.C.H. stands for Wound Intervention Through Care and Healing

-This performance will be followed by a talk-back about the play and the desensitization to trauma amongst youth experiences in and out of school.
-Interested attendees will have the opportunity to ask questions and join the discussion.
+This performance was followed by a talk-back about the play and the desensitization to trauma amongst youth experiences in and out of school.
+Interested attendees had the opportunity to ask questions and join the discussion.

 ABOUT OUR FEATURED PLAYWRIGHTS